izakp/fundeck/README.md

 	- To make something like rundeck that's easy to use, manage, deploy and backup

-	- Should be all pip-installable, modular and portable (via sqlite exports)
+	- Should be all pip-installable, modular and portable

-	- Should easily plug into ChefServer and PuppetDB APIs to generate dyanmic instance catalogues
+	- Should easily plug into ChefServer to generate dyanmic instance catalogues

 	- User signup via organization (google OAuth or invites)